-The MFMA requires that the municipal entity develops and maintain an effective, efficient and transparent systems of financial and risk management and internal control; and of internal audit operating in accordance with any prescribed norms and standards.
+The MFMA requires that the municipal entity develops and maintain an effective, efficient and transparent system of financial and risk management and internal control; and an internal audit unit operating in accordance with any prescribed norms and standards.

-The municipal entity manages its risk management issues through the Internal Audit Unit.
-The Internal Audit Unit is therefore mainly responsible for the review of the implementation of effective risk management as a key element of good governance and rigorous performance management.
+The municipal entity manages its risk management through the internal audit unit.
+The internal audit unit is therefore mainly responsible for the review of the implementation of effective risk management as a key element of good governance and rigorous performance management.
 Risk management is an integral part of corporate, business planning and service delivery.